Subhadipgayen2006/CoderArmy-strike-SubhadipGayen/README.md

-# 💥 Strike - Coder Army Hackathon Submission
+# 💥 Strike - Coder Army Hackathon
 <!--
 A strong README starts with a clear title, a brief description, and visual cues like badges.